syahmeds/SearchEngineJava/README.md

 # SearchEngineJava
-Information Retrieval project - TF-IDF Search Engine Moonshot - A moonshot, in a technology context, is an ambitious, exploratory and ground-breaking project undertaken without any expectation of near-term profitability or benefit and also, perhaps, without a full investigation of potential risks and benefits.
+Information Retrieval project - TF-IDF Search Engine:
+Moonshot - A moonshot, in a technology context, is an ambitious, exploratory and ground-breaking project undertaken without any expectation of near-term profitability or benefit and also, perhaps, without a full investigation of potential risks and benefits.
 Google has adopted the term moonshot for its most innovative projects, many of which come out of the Google X, the company's semi-secret lab.
 Our version of a moonshot is to try and emulate Google's most used product, Google Search!